Uncategorized

 The Simple View of Reading: What You Need to Know

-Understanding the science behind how children learn to read is the starting point for creating effective, well-grounded classroom instruction.
-Cognitive psychologists, neuroscientists, and education experts have studied literacy development for decades, resulting in a wealth of information for educators.
-One of the most well-known, concise, and grounded models of literacy
+Understanding the science behind how children learn to read is the starting point for creating effective classroom instruction.
+One of the most well-known, concise, and grounded models of literacy development is the Simple View of Reading.
+This is a framework that represents reading proficiency as the product of two factors.

 Read More